alisalehi-msu/python_experiments_msu/README.md

 ---
 # Plan
-Future plans for this repository include adding a sample data file and a [title](jupyter) notebook that interact with the file.
+Future plans for this repository include adding a sample data file and a [jupyter](jupyter) notebook that interact with the file.

  # About Me